-The Cambridge Academic Foundation Programme (AFP) supports training and recruitment to posts in Health Education East of England’s East Anglian Foundation School and Bedfordshire, Essex and Hertfordshire Foundation School.
+The Cambridge Specialised Foundation Programme (SFP) supports training and recruitment to posts in Health Education East of England’s East Anglian Foundation School and Bedfordshire, Essex and Hertfordshire Foundation School.

 It is aimed at doctors who are considering a career path as a clinical academic.

-A place on an AFP offers the opportunity to spend protected time on academic research.
+A place on the SFP offers the opportunity to spend protected time on academic research.
 At Cambridge, this will comprise one 4 month rotation during FY2.
 The remaining five rotations will be clinical attachments, during which clinical competencies must be met.